Approximate Bayesian Computation with Path Signatures: Acknowledgements

 \section{Acknowledgements}

-The authors thank James Morrill, Cristopher Salvi, Zacharia Issa, Horatio Boedihardjo and Lajos Gergely Gyurko for helpful discussions.
-JD is supported by the EPSRC Centre For Doctoral Training in Industrially Focused Mathematical Modelling (EP/L015803/1) in collaboration with Improbable.
+The authors are grateful to Horatio Boedihardjo, Lajos Gergely Gyurko, Zacharia Issa, Terry Lyons, James Morrill, Harald Oberhauser, and Cristopher Salvi for their comments, feedback, and helpful discussions.
+JD was supported by the EPSRC Centre For Doctoral Training in Industrially Focused Mathematical Modelling (EP/L015803/1) in collaboration with Improbable.
+JD was also supported by The Alan Turing Institute under the EPSRC grant EP/N510129/1.